Autocomplete: In source code editors

-Autocomplete of source code is also known as code completion.
+Autocompletion of source code is also known as code completion.
 In a source code editor, autocomplete is greatly simplified by the regular structure of the programming language.
 There are usually only a limited number of words meaningful in the current context or namespace, such as names of variables and functions.
 An example of code completion is Microsoft's IntelliSense design.
 It involves showing a pop-up list of possible completions for the current input prefix to allow the user to choose the right one.
 This is particularly useful in object-oriented programming because often the programmer will not know exactly what members a particular class has.
 Therefore, autocomplete then serves as a form of convenient documentation as well as an input method.

 Another beneficial feature of autocomplete for source code is that it encourages the programmer to use longer, more descriptive variable names, hence making the source code more readable.
 Typing large words which may contain camel case like numberOfWordsPerParagraph can be difficult, but autocomplete allows a programmer to complete typing the word using a fraction of the keystrokes.